spiritfader/Buying-Guide/README.md

 ---

-# Welcome to the The Tech™ Peripheral Buying Guide
+# The Tech™ Peripheral Buying Guide